Sewing efficiently in Construction

 36. Set out all the machine feet you need for a project

 Some sewing projects use a lot of different feet.
 Jeans are a great example.
 In the past I’ve used as many as 6 different machine feet.
-I’ve talked about it in this post.
+I even use a little foot tray for machine feet.
 All-purpose, zipper, buttonhole, an applique foot, and 2 different feet to help with topstitching.
 Some are totally necessary, and some are there because they make things a little easier.

 You may not need 6 feet for a project, but chances are you need 2-3.
 Save yourself a little time and get a small flat tray or dish to hold the feet.
 Put the tray right next to your machine, and you won’t have to go searching when it’s time to switch out a foot in the next step.